Skip to main content

 Ajiaco

-Bogotá's signature potato and corn soup with shredded chicken, distinctive guasca herbs, cream, and capers, traditionally served with avocado and rice.
+Bogotá's signature potato and corn soup, with shredded chicken, guasca herbs, cream, and capers, and avocado and rice served alongside.

 Allergens: